marp-team/marp-core/README.md

 </tbody>
 </table>

-## Constructor option
+## Constructor options

-You can customize a behavior of Marp parser by passing option argument to the constructor.
-You can also pass together with [Marpit's constructor option](https://marpit.netlify.com/marpit#Marpit).
+You can customize a behavior of Marp parser by passing an options object to the constructor.
+You can also pass together with [Marpit constructor options](https://marpit.netlify.com/marpit#Marpit).

 ```javascript
 const marp = new Marp({